What are the pros and cons of Black Friday for e-commerce brands?

 Inventory management

-The event facilitates brands in moving older stock, ensuring that they have space for new products or collections.
+The event helps brands move older stock, ensuring that they have space for new products or collections.

 Customer acquisition